Home » Calculators » Furnace Size & BTU Calculator

 AFUE Efficiency and Furnace Sizing — The Relationship You Need to Know

 AFUE (Annual Fuel Utilization Efficiency) and BTU sizing are separate but connected.
-A furnace’s BTU input rating tells you how much gas it burns; its BTU output (input × AFUE) tells you how much of that becomes useful heat.
+A furnace size calculator helps determine the correct BTU requirement for your home, while a furnace’s BTU input rating tells you how much gas it burns and its BTU output (input × AFUE) tells you how much of that becomes useful heat.
 When comparing a 96,000 BTU/h input 80% AFUE furnace to a 96,000 BTU/h input 96% AFUE furnace, the high-efficiency unit produces 15–16% more usable heat output for the same gas consumption — or equivalently, a smaller high-efficiency furnace can match the output of a larger standard unit.

 | Input BTU | 80% AFUE Output | 96% AFUE Output | Effective Difference |